Julia Creek Turf Club

 110 years of racing in outback Queensland

-In 2026, we mark 110 years of official racing.
+In 2026, we mark 110 years of that tradition.
 It's a milestone that belongs not just to the committee but to every person who's ever lined the rail, watched the field turn for home, and felt that particular kind of joy that only a country race day can deliver.

 Racegoers at Julia Creek Races circa 1940